-- The items on the ACE Algebra I, ACE Geometry, ACE Algebra II, and ACE Biology I assessments are designed so that calculators are not required to solve any of the problems.
+- The items on the Grade 8 Science, Algebra I, Geometry, Algebra II, and Biology I assessments are designed so that calculators are not required to solve any of the problems.
 All tasks can be solved without the use of a calculator.
-However, certain tasks are much more difficult if a calculator is not available. - Before the first day of the test, students using a calculator for any EOI mathematics or science assessment should be familiar with the use of the specific calculator that will be utilized.
-Students must be instructed in the use of calculators or this tool can actually hinder students' performance on the assessment.
-The appropriate calculator will be available for the online version of the EOI mathematics and science tests.
+However, certain tasks may be more difficult if a calculator is not available. - ➤ Before the first day of the test, students using a calculator for any Grade 8 Science, Algebra I, Geometry, Algebra II, or Biology I assessment should be familiar with the use of the specific calculator that will be utilized.
+Students must be instructed in the use of calculators; otherwise it may hinder students' performance on the assessment.

-Subject-specific Requirements
+Subject-Specific Requirements